 We may live on a water planet, but 97.5% of that water is ocean and other undrinkable salt-filled sources.
-Only 2.5% of the water on this planet is fresh, and of that, 1% is either too polluted to be consumed or entirely unreachable.
+Only 2.5% of water is fresh water.
+Of that fraction, 1% is either polluted for consumption or entirely unreachable.
 Much of it remains frozen in the form of polar ice caps.
 All told, less than 1% of the planet’s freshwater resources are available for consumption.

 Research has shown that, as a species, we’re consuming fresh water faster than the planet can replenish it.